Leopold von Ranke

 Paul IV ascended the Papal throne.
 It was for him to have taken a clear view of things as they appeared before him.
 Above all, his first efforts should have been turned to the restoration of peace.
 But with all the blindness of passion, he plunged himself instead into the tumult, and thus it came to pass that he, the most furious of zealots, became in the end a more effective promoter of Protestantism than any of his predecessors.

-1 August 2004 / Contact The Project / Exit to Methodology Page
+1 August 2004 / Contact The Project / Exit to History Page